jhildenbiddle/class-change/README.md

 **Example #4: `options.[add|remove|toggle]` Functions**

 Using a function for `options.[add|remove|toggle]` allows dynamically generating a list of class names to add, remove or toggle.
-For example, you may want to create class names based on a property value or the index of Node.
+For example, you may want to create class names based on a property value or the index of a Node.

-*Note that when `options.change` specifies a collection of Nodes, `options.[add|remove|toggle]` functions are called one time for each Node in the collection with the Node and its index passed to the function.* This feature allows you to generate custom class names for each Node in the collection.
+*Note that when `options.change` specifies a collection of Nodes, `options.[add|remove|toggle]` functions are called one time for each Node in the collection.
+On each call, a Node and its index within the `options.change` collection are passed as arguments.
+This feature allows you to generate custom class names for each Node in the collection.*

 The following arguments are passed to an `options.[add|remove|toggle]` function: